-The Children's Place is a well recognized brand, with a trend right offering and a compelling value proposition.
-We attempt to build on our brand recognition through a multi-channel marketing campaign that aligns store front windows, in-store marketing, internet marketing, and our customer loyalty program.
+The Children's Place is a well-recognized brand, with a trend right offering and a compelling value proposition.
 Our direct marketing program utilizes both on and off-line channels.

-We promote customer loyalty through a loyalty rewards program called MyPLACE Rewards.
-At the end of Fiscal 2015, our MyPLACE Rewards loyalty program had 7.9 million members who accounted for approximately 67% of sales.
-We also promote customer loyalty through our private label credit card.
-Our card is issued to our customers for use exclusively at The Children's Place stores and online at www.childrensplace.com, and credit is extended to such customers through a third-party financial institution on a non-recourse basis to us.
-Approximately 11% of our net sales during Fiscal 2015 were transacted using our private label credit card.
-In Fiscal 2015, we entered into an agreement with a new private label credit card provider, with the transition to the new provider expected to occur during Fiscal 2016.
-The Company also anticipates transitioning to a new customer loyalty program in Fiscal 2016.
+During the third quarter of Fiscal 2016, we re-launched our customer loyalty program in conjunction with our new private label credit card program.
+At the end of Fiscal 2016, our MyPLACE Rewards loyalty program had approximately 8.0 million members who accounted for approximately 74% of sales.
+Our private label credit card is issued to our customers for use exclusively at The Children's Place stores and online at www.childrensplace.com, and credit is extended to such customers through a third-party financial institution on a non-recourse basis to us.
+Approximately 12% of our net sales during Fiscal 2016 were transacted using our private label credit card.
 We promote affinity and loyalty through our marketing programs by utilizing specialized incentive programs.